 Carl Bergquist from raintank provided an overview of current Grafana features, latest features like alerting.
 The room was full for this talk!

-Grafana project was initialy created for an internal need and has grown up to it's own company since a few years.
+Grafana project was initialy created for an internal need and has grown up to its own company since a few years.
 Check the slides for nice screenshots and animation of current Grafana capabilities.
 Project has changed a lot over the last 2 years integrating its own backend and going from v1 to v3.

 For the future, Grafana is going to integrate dashboard folders (a lot of people are using organization to do that which was not expected), improve alerting (with silencing, group definition)